andrewssobral/bgslib/README.md

 # bgslib

 bgslib is a powerful, header-only C++ library for background subtraction in computer vision applications.
+Background subtraction is a fundamental technique used in various fields such as video surveillance, traffic monitoring, and human-computer interaction to detect moving objects in video streams.

-It provides a flexible and extensible framework for implementing, using, and evaluating various background subtraction algorithms.
+This library provides a flexible and extensible framework for implementing, using, and evaluating various background subtraction algorithms.
+It's designed to be easy to use while allowing for advanced customization and extension.

 ## Features